On the use of Graphs for Satellite Image Time Series: From SITS to graph

 These differences in acquisition methods mean that SITS have a wide range of spatial resolutions, from a few decimeters to several kilometers, and different temporal samplings, regular or not.
 There is a third concern regarding data resolution.
 For optical SITS, it corresponds to spectral resolution ranging from panchromatic acquisition, to multispectral with a few wavelengths, often in the visible and infrared range, and hyperspectral with acquisitions over hundred of narrowed contiguous spectral bands.
 It should be noted that there is a trade-off between spatial and spectral resolutions, meaning that a system with high spectral resolution can only provide medium or low spatial resolution.
 For radar data, we can consider the number of frequency bands and the polarization of the acquisition as the radar counterpart of spectral resolution.
 The ability to distinguish subtle differences in measured energies is called radiometric resolution.
-For more information on remote sensing platforms and sensors, see~\cite{zhu2018review,toth2016remote}.
-A lot of information about specific satellites is also available on eoPortal (\url{www.eoportal.org}).

 The analysis of SITS is likely to extend beyond the multispectral and radar aspects currently studied.
-For example, some works manipulate multitemporal hyperspectral images---such as those provided by EnMAP, EO-1 Hyperio, or the future CHIME mission---in the form of time series at the pixel level.
+For example, some works manipulate multitemporal hyperspectral images in the form of time series at the pixel level.
 However, only a few exploit these satellite acquisitions as SITS, exploiting jointly spatial, temporal and spectral dimensions~\cite{halimi2015unmixing,guo2021multitemporal,liu2021bayesian,borsoi2023dynamical,li2024transformer}, certainly due to the lack of methods to process such complex and large data.
-Moreover, if we consider future satellite planning, the CO3D constellation will add depth to the spatial dimension thanks to three-dimensional acquisitions, going beyond the stereo acquisitions of Pléiades and Pléiades Neo, and thus providing multi-temporal 3D point clouds~\cite{lebegue2020co3d}, which can be processed using graph-based methods.
+Moreover, if we consider future satellite planning, the Optical Constellation in Three Dimensions (CO3D) will add depth to the spatial dimension thanks to three-dimensional acquisitions, going beyond the stereo acquisitions of Pléiades and Pléiades Neo, and thus providing multi-temporal 3D point clouds~\cite{lebegue2020co3d}, which can be processed using graph-based methods.

 With such a wide range of acquisition techniques, it is possible to imagine large SITS in the extreme case of a substantial number of multispectral acquisitions at very high spatial resolution.
 This possibility reinforces the need for automatic methods capable of efficiently processing large SITS, as Earth science has entered the era of Big Data~\cite{vance2024big}.
 We argue in this review that spatio-temporal graphs are capable of handling such data by summarizing a dense datacube to a structured network of objects.